✓ Inside Opening

 ✓ Left and Right Clearance

-Take a measurement from the sides of the rough opening to the side of the garage wall (or nearest obstruction) on both the left and right side of the rough opening.
+Take a measurement from the sides of the rough opening to the side of the garage wall (or nearest obstruction) on both the left and right sides of the rough opening.
 Typically, anything less than 4” is going to be tough to work with.
-A professional garage door company will insist on double checking your door measurements before he orders any materials just to be sure they can install the garage door you want.
-If you have decided to make this a DIY project, be sure to double and triple check your measurements as most doors cannot be returned.
+A professional garage door company will insist on double-checking your door measurements before he orders any materials just to be sure they can install the garage door you want.
+If you have decided to make this a DIY project, be sure to double and triple-check your measurements as most doors cannot be returned.

 If you need a new garage door, visit our showroom.
 One of our experts will be more than happy to help you choose the best door for your home.
 We’ve been serving customers in the Central Jersey area for over 45 years.